diggydude/bolthole-bbs/README.md

 The installer will create a configuration file, `conf/config.conf`.
 Delete `conf/install.php` or move it outside of your document root after you run it.
 As `conf/config.conf` will contain your database login credentials, it's highly recommended that you move it outside of your document root also, and edit `conf/init_http.php` to reflect its new location.

-Features:
+**Features:**

-* AJAX chat, instant messaging, instant notifications, blogging, and file sharing
+* Instant messaging, instant notifications, blogging, and file sharing

 * User-friendly flexbox layout keeps all features and controls one click away